 There were some high end appointments throughout, including a GraphTech NuBone nut, a genuine walnut fretboard, which both looked and felt fantastic, and even a walnut bridge.

-The body itself was quite shallow, which did affect the volume and projection somewhat.
+The body itself was quite shallow for an acoustic guitar, which did affect the volume and projection that the guitar delivers somewhat.
 Tonally, it was nicely balanced overall, and had a surprisingly big low end to compliment the prominent highs.
 Sounds were punchy, and it had no issue cutting through a mix.

 If you prefer to play plugged in, like us you’ll appreciate the fishman pickup and preamp, which had easy to operate EQ, and even a built in tuner.